BrickMMO/wic/index.markdown

 Students enrolled in this program have a varying degree of previous experience with coding.
 Students range from absolute coding beginners to recent graduates of university computer science programs.

 The industry parter was [BrevisRefero](https://www.brevisrefero.com/), a BioPharma software start-up located close to Toronto, Canada.
 The project was [BrickMMO](https://brickmmo.com/), a smart city development platform built with LEGO® bricks.
-The main instrucro was [Adam Thomas](https://codeadam.ca/).
+The main instructor was [Adam Thomas](https://codeadam.ca/).

 This is a first semester course.
 A typical Canadian college semester is fourteen weeks.
-The following is the timeline we used to inegrate WIC:
+The following is the timeline used to inegrate WIC:

 #### Weeks 1 to 3 - Onboarding

-Students are onboard and introduced to the workplace process, guidelines, and project management tools.
+Students are onboarded and introduced to the workplace process, guidelines, and project management tools.
 This included:

 1. GitHub and Git
     These are tools that enable collaboration on coding projects.